-5 Games That Shouldn't Be Adapted Into Movies
+5 Video Game Series That Shouldn't Be Made Into Movies

-As much as I long for some video game franchises to have movie adaptations, there are also some games that make me say "Don’t even think about it!"
-Here are five games which I think would fare terribly, to say the least, if made into movies.
+As much as I long for some video game series to be made into movies, there are also some games that make me say "Don’t even think about it!"
+Here are five games franchises which I think would fare terribly, to say the least, if made into movies.

 Castlevania is my favourite action game series, and so like other fans, I celebrated the recent announcement of a series being produced for Netflix.
 Deep down, though, a frightful chill still gripped my fanboy heart.
 How well would this adaptation turn out to be?
 Would the flexibility provided by separate episodes and seasons successfully flesh out what is in reality, a threadbare story?

 Because let’s face it, Castlevania is an action-based, stage-by-stage game.
 Even the Metroidvania episodes do not deviate from this formula, and gamers play Castlevania not for the story, but for the thrill of powering up and bashing through a gothic castle.
 How well this is going to work as a movie is obvious for all to see.
 Besides, do we really want another movie with the protagonist going from zero to hero in half an hour, then spend the remainder of the show effortlessly destroying over-powered enemies every fifteen minutes?
 That sounds stupid even in writing.
 How awful it would be if made into a two hour cinematic feature.

 To be honest, I haven’t played that many Call of Duty (CoD) games.
 But whatever I did try impressed me.
 Unlike what one might expect of such games, the CoD games typically comes with gripping, reasonable storytelling.
 There’s always also memorable action.